GeoPlatform/CCB-Plugins/themes/geoplatform-ccb/README.txt

 - Added custom Featured Card input for posts and pages that appears in the Featured Posts widget.
 - Fixed bug preventing functionality of custom Breadcrumb output.
 - Fixed bug causing stylistic conflict with built-in sidebar widgets.
+- Retooled Featured Content and Maps widgets to function in Internet Explorer.

  = 4.0.3 =
 * Release August 9, 2019